tendstofortytwo/tendstofortytwo/README.md

 # Hi!
 I'm Naman.

-I'm a second year undergraduate student at the University of Waterloo, studying computer science.
+I'm a third year undergraduate student at the University of Waterloo, studying computer science.
 Find me here messing around with all sorts of things that I find interesting.